Why This Matters

 "O Romeo, Romeo, wherefore art thou Romeo?"
 (Romeo and Juliet)

-• "Wherefore" means "why," not "where"—Juliet questions why Romeo must be a Montague, not his location
+- "Wherefore" means "why," not "where": Juliet questions why Romeo must be a Montague, not his location.
+This is one of the most commonly misunderstood lines in all of Shakespeare.

-• Dramatic irony—Romeo is actually present and listening, unknown to Juliet, heightening the scene's tension
+- Dramatic irony: Romeo is actually present and listening, unknown to Juliet, heightening the scene's tension

-Compare: Richard III's opening vs. Juliet's balcony speech—both characters question identity and fate, but Richard embraces his villainy while Juliet wishes she could escape the constraints of family identity.
+Compare: Richard III's opening vs. Juliet's balcony speech: both characters question identity and fate, but Richard embraces his villainy while Juliet wishes she could escape the constraints of family identity.
 Both demonstrate how soliloquy reveals inner conflict.

 The Supernatural and Fate